aniruddha823/Sammy-Party/README.md

 # Sammy-Party

+Team Members:
+Paramjot Bhatia 009719723
 Dominic Varakukala 009892922

 Build Instructions:
-Simply click the run button on xcode to acess the application.
+Simply click the run button on XCode to acess the application.
 To log into the application.
-The user must enter in their SJSU, email when the gmail login sign in appears.
+The user must enter in their SJSU, email when the Gmail login sign in appears.
 Then you will be lead to canvas to sign in.
+Simulate the app in iPhone 6 6S, 7, or 8 devices only in Portrait mode.
+Note: You will need an active internet connection to view the Websites.
+The phone and mail applications will not open in Simulator.

 Sources: